vanilla-reforged/vmangos-docker/README.md

+# VMaNGOS Docker

-# A Docker setup for VMaNGOS
+A Docker setup for VMaNGOS.

 ## Dependencies